 For this recipe I used a Cook's brand spiral sliced honey ham, one I've found to taste great in the past.
 The nice thing about a spiral sliced ham is that the smoke flavor is able to permeate deeply into the meat, giving you a nicely smoked ham for any occasion.

-1 good quality spiral sliced ham, 8 to 10 pounds
+One good quality spiral sliced ham, 8 to 10 pounds.

 Heavy Duty aluminum foil

 Place the ham into a shallow baking pan.
-This'll keep all the juices from running out into your smoker, plus you might be able to use the juice for sauce or gravy.
+This will keep all the juices from running out into your smoker, plus you might be able to use the juice for sauce or gravy.